IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_key.html.markdown

 - `key_ring_id` - (Optional, Forces new resource, String) The ID of the key ring where you want to add your Key Protect key.
 The default value is `default`.
 - `payload` - (Optional, Forces new resource, String) The base64 encoded key that you want to store and manage in the service.
 To import an existing key, provide a 256-bit key.
 To generate a new key, omit this parameter.
 - `standard_key`- (Optional, Bool) Set flag **true** for standard key, and **false** for root key.
 Default value is **false**.Yes.
-- `policies` - (Optional, List) Set policies for a key, for an automatic rotation policy or a dual authorization policy to protect against the accidental deletion of keys.
-Policies follow the following structure.
-(This attribute is deprecated)

-  Nested scheme for `policies`:
-  - `rotation` -  (Optional, List) Specifies the key rotation time interval in months, with a minimum of 1, and a maximum of 12.

-    Nested scheme for `rotation`:
-    - `interval_month`- (Required, Integer) Specifies the key rotation time interval in months.
-CONSTRAINTS: 1 ≤ value ≤ 12 **Note** Rotation policy cannot be set for standard key and imported key.
-Once the rotation policy is set, it cannot be unset or removed by using Terraform.
-  - `dual_auth_delete` - (Required, List) Data associated with the dual authorization delete policy.

-    Nested scheme for `dual_auth_delete`:
-    - `enabled`- (Required, Bool) If set to **true**, Key Protect enables a dual authorization policy on a single key. **Note:** Once the dual authorization policy is set on the key, it cannot be reverted.
-A key with dual authorization policy enabled cannot be destroyed by using  Terraform.

 ## Attribute reference
 In addition to all argument reference list, you can access the following attribute reference after your resource is created.